AntonioTorres23/OpenGL_Notes/Bloom.md

 ![[Pasted image 20251121153058.png]]

 With an image of the extracted bright regions we now need to blur the image.
-We can do this with a simple box filter
+We can do this with a simple box filter as we've done in the post-processing section of the framebuffers notes, but we'd rather use a more advanced (and better-looking) blur filter called **Gaussian Blur**.